eburdon/Seng371-SoftwareEvolutionClassProject/M1_ComplexityLanguage/M1_README.md

 2.2. <b>Create a script</b> to parse each version name, upload date, and size of downloadable file

 2.3.
 Visualize the version date vs size via graphs; infer useful information

+2.4.
+Read some Python documentation to determine what were the key differences between versions - were new features added with each release?

 Metrics: Time, Number of uploads, Size of Download files

-PART B - Steps for inspecting the Python Package index
+PART B - Method/Steps for inspecting the Python Package index
 ----------------------

 1. Visit the [Python Package Index](https://pypi.python.org/pypi); investigate the number of packages available